dmart28/reveno/README.md

 The purpose of Reveno is to give an easy domain-oriented development tool with simple and transparent infrastructure, with perfectly fitted components for max performance.
 But easy doesn't mean simplistic.
 Instead, we are different in intention to give you as many options as possible, so you can choose the best one for you.

 ### Few highlights:
-* Reveno is an in-memory transactional event-driven framework with CQRS and event sourcing intruded.
+* Reveno is an in-memory transactional event-driven framework with CQRS and Event Sourcing intruded.
 See our Architecture overview
 * Reveno is based on JVM and written fully on Java.
 * Reveno is fast - Able to process millions of transaction per second with microseconds latency.
 * Reveno is domain oriented - your primary focus will be on the core domain and domain logic only.